bluerobotics/ardusub-zola/getting-started/index.md

 BlueOS is capable of configuring and streaming multiple cameras simultaneously.
 The first time it boots, it will automatically detect any connected H264-capable cameras and start streaming them.
 If not, make sure your camera is properly connected, and that BlueOS is on the latest available version.
 Reset settings and restart BlueOS if necessary.

 Additional information is available in the Advanced Usage [Video Streams](../advanced-usage/#video-streams) section.

+## USB OTG
+It is possible to connect with a Raspberry Pi 4 through its USB-C port[^1].
+Once it's connected, the interface should be available though [blueos.local](http://blueos.local)[^2].

+[^1]:A Raspberry Pi draws more power than many computer USB ports can provide, so a USB-C connection should generally only be used for data transfer, with a separate [power supply](@/hardware/required/power-supply/index.md) (or through a powered USB hub).

+[^2]:The `usb0` network interface is configured to use a DHCP server at `192.168.3.1` by default, which does **not** provide access via the [192.168.2.2](http://192.168.2.2) static IP address.

+### Mac configuration
+If you are using MacOS, make sure to allow the RNDIS/ethernet gadget:
+{{ easy_image(src="allow-rndis", width="300") }}

+MacOS will consider a USB-OTG connection as a valid source of internet, which can be avoided by reordering your network interfaces, making sure that wifi and your actual wired internet connection interface are used with higher priority.

+{{ easy_image(src="network-settings", width="600") }}

+{{ easy_image(src="network-service-order", width="400") }}